SOC 2 Audit Firms

 Discuss:

-• What’s included: Confirm whether readiness support or remediation assistance is part of the engagement or billed separately.
+• What’s included: Confirm whether readiness support, remediation guidance, or platform access is part of the engagement or billed separately

-• Scope documentation: Make sure the firm provides a clear outline of systems, boundaries, and applicable criteria.
+• Scope documentation: Make sure the firm provides a clear outline of systems, boundaries, and applicable criteria tied to the Trust Services Criteria

-• Pricing model: Determine if fees are fixed or variable.
-Fixed-fee structures give predictability, while hourly billing can lead to overruns.
+• Pricing model: Determine whether fees are fixed or variable.
+Fixed-fee engagements usually provide more budget clarity, while hourly billing can rise if scope expands

 6. Evaluate Tooling and Automation